 Good for REPL-driven and test-driven workflows.
 If you run a REPL and your tests, or if you run your tests in parallel, in the same JVM, you’ll probably want to start separate instances of your service for each of those.
 On the other hand, for REPL-driven development, you’ll probably want to have a single global instance so that it is easy to poke.
 You can set it up by hand… or you can use Integrant and integrant-repl.

 You do not need to use Integrant (or its alternatives like mount).
-It’s easy enough to something passable by hand.
+It’s easy enough to write something passable by hand.
 But using it will cut down boilerplate, enable nice workflows, and probably squash some subtle bugs as well.